anarchodin/pirataparty/meta/federation.md

 ## What entities?

-A common answer, particularly among those deeply influenced by propertarian thinking, is that the federation should be of individuals.
-And to be sure, ultimately all society consists of individuals.
-And even if we assume that decision-making by the individual can be subdivided, that structure is not something we have meaningful control over.
+A common answer is that the federation should be of individuals.
+To be sure, society ultimately consists only of individuals.
+Even if we assume that decision-making by the individual can be subdivided, that structure is not something we have meaningful control over.
 But as a practical matter, a federation of seven *billion* entities does not seem like an achievable goal.